Maddie Guerlain looks at trends across the city, what local authorities are planning for the summer and four areas of best practice.

 London Food Link: This is the umbrella for all of Sustain's initiatives in London.
 Our work includes helping to influence local government policy, hands-on food growing training, running sessions for public sector caterers, creating guidance for independent eateries and food producers, public awareness campaigns, and joining the dots between people around specific food issues.
 The LFL supporter network is open to everyone who grows, produces, teaches, peddles, promotes and simply enjoys good food in the capital.

-Maddie coordinates the annual Good Food for London report and the national Food Power network, which supports local food poverty alliances across the UK.
+Maddie (currently on maternity leave) coordinates the annual Good Food for London report and the national Food Power network, which supports local food poverty alliances across the UK.
 She previously managed Capital Growth at Sustain from 2015-2017.

 Also by Maddie Guerlain